trimino/dat-design-pattern/structural/facade/README.md

 ## Related Patterns

 * **Abstract Factory**
-    * Can be used with Facade to provide an interface for creating subsystem objects in a subsystem-independent way
+    * Can be used with Facade to provide an interface for creating subsystem objects in a subsystem-independent way.
-    * Can also be used as an alternative to Facade to hide platform-specific classes
+    * Can also be used as an alternative to Facade to hide platform-specific classes.

 * **Mediator**
     * The Mediator pattern, like the Facade pattern, abstracts functionality of existing classes.
 However, Mediator centralizes communication between colleague objects, with colleagues communicating through the mediator instead of directly with each other.
-    * In contrast, a Facade abstracts the interface to make subsystem objects easier to use without adding new functionality, and subsystem classes remain unaware of it.
+In contrast, a Facade abstracts the interface to make subsystem objects easier to use without adding new functionality, and subsystem classes remain unaware of it.
     * ***Facade simplifies the interface for the client while the mediator simplifies the interaction between the components the mediator mediates.***

 * **Singleton**